Tips for Overcoming Management Challenges

 It’s frustrating and time consuming to give an employee an assignment, only to discover later that he or she wasn’t clear on what you wanted.
 Sometimes you might feel like you have to go as far as drawing the employee a picture.
 And maybe you do.

-The solution: Provide employees with easy-to-read notes specific tasks, or be sure they take good notes when you make the assignment.
-Clarify their understanding by having them read the notes back to you.
+The solution: Provide employees with a cheat-sheet for specific tasks.
+Use the document management system within your LMS to provide employees with access to these on demand.
+During your on-the-job training with the employee, review the document.
 This way, both sides win.
 You can make sure that your instructions are complete and that your employees are clear on how to proceed.

 Never miss an article.
 Subscribe to RTO’s Blog